viperML/neohome/content/blog/flake-utils/index.md

 ## Conclusion

 If you made it this far, congratulations.
 Now feel free to keep using flake-utils, but now knowing how things can go wrong.
-On a personal note, what I would recommend using flake-parts or not using any framework, depending on the kind of flake you are writing.
+On a personal note, I would recommend either using flake-parts, or not using any framework; depending on the kind of flake you are writing.

 #### A) A flake just for yourself